 RSA: Soybeans area planted

 The graph prepared by the Crop Estimate Committee, showing the area planted under soybeans since 2001, provides perspective.
 The PRF is particularly proud of the annual increase since 2008, as well as the constantly increasing trend.
 The increased awareness of producers in terms of conservation farming, and the importance of soybeans as a rotation crop in such a system, combined with good prices, has obviously made the soybean industry the strongest growing industry in the agricultural sector over the past six years.
 This process is supported by new cultivars that are being made available in South Africa, new seed companies that have entered the market and, especially, new entrants in the oil crushing industry that will have available the most modern equipment to produce the same quality soybean meal as that currently being imported, mainly from Argentina.
 The Elite soybean trials, initiated by the PRF, that are playing such an important role in the sustained vitality of the soya industry are also discussed elsewhere in this report.

-During the past year the meetings of the soya working group that coincided with the Soybean and Sunflower Forum, were generally well attended.
+During the past year the meetings of the soya work group that coincided with the Soybean and Sunflower Forum, were generally well attended.
 This contributed positively to the promotion of the soybean industry.
 Several speakers provided useful input and these presentations were followed by lively discussions of the topics.

 There was good media coverage of the soybean industry during the year, with much input and encouragement from the PRF.
 We should continue to distribute information in this way, particularly to the western parts of South Africa where there is a growing interest in soybeans.